 The better the relationships between your staff, the happier they will be, and when they turn up to Mrs. Jones house with a beaming smile, you know they’ll convert that quote and secure another long term customer!

-By nurturing your staff just with these two examples (there are plenty more in the ‘Tradie Team Transformer’…), your employees will feel like a valued part of the team, their job satisfaction will increase, and their behavior will greatly benefit you and your business – giving you an advantage over your competitors!
+By nurturing your staff just with these two examples, your employees will feel like a valued part of the team, their job satisfaction will increase, and their behaviour will greatly benefit you and your business – giving you an advantage over your competitors!